-File your return as soon as possible: Filing season begins on January 27, 2020 and the deadline is April 15, 2020.
+File your return as soon as possible: Filing season began on January 27, 2020 and the deadline is July 15, 2020.
 Once you have all the information necessary to complete your return, the Department of Taxation recommends you file your return.

 If you are due a refund, filing early allows you to receive your refund sooner.
 If you owe tax, filing early allows you to reduce or avoid interest and/or penalties.